semgrep/semgrep-docs/docs/kb/rules/exclude_rule_for_certain_filetypes.md

 We can quickly see how the match in bold above will flag the artifactory rule as a false positive.

-## Choosing the appropriate muting solution
+## Choosing the appropriate ignoring solution

 Semgrep offers many different ways of muting false positives: